ilanschnell/bitarray/README.rst

 ``search(x[, limit])``
-   Given a bitarray x (or an object which can be converted to a bitarray), returns the start positions of x matching self as a list.
+   Given a bitarray x (or an object which can be converted to a bitarray), returns the start positions where x matches self as a list.
    The optional argument limits the number of search results to the integer specified.
 By default, all search results are returned.